medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 Try the following:
 - Manually downloaded the images.
 To download images manually, you can use either docker-compose or docker:
   - With docker, you'd do a docker pull  <image tag> for every image you want to download.
   - With docker-compose, you'd save all docker-compose files in a folder, do a docker-compose pull, and point to your files as a source.
-[Compose pull documentation](https://docs.docker.com/engine/reference/commandline/compose_pull/)
+Read more on [docker compose pull](https://docs.docker.com/engine/reference/commandline/compose_pull/)

 ### Test Architecture